Pretzel Jell-O Dessert Recipe

 - 1/2 cup cold water

-- 1. In a large bowl, combine the pretzels, butter and sugar.
-Press into an ungreased 13-in. x 9-in. baking dish.
-Bake at 350° for 10 minutes.
+- 1. Preheat oven to 350°.
+Mix crushed pretzels, melted butter and sugar; press onto bottom of an ungreased 13x9-in. baking dish.
+Bake 10 minutes.
 Cool completely.

-- 2. In a large bowl, beat cream cheese and sugar until smooth.
-Stir in whipped topping.
-Spread over pretzel crust.
-Cover and refrigerate until chilled.
+- 2. For filling, beat cream cheese and sugar until smooth.
+Stir in whipped topping; spread over crust.
+Refrigerate, covered, until cold.

-- 3. For topping, in a small bowl, dissolve gelatin in boiling water.
-Add cold water; chill until partially set.
-Carefully pour over filling.
-Cover and refrigerate for 4-6 hours or until firm.
-Cut into squares.
-Yield: 12-16 servings.
+- 3. In a small bowl, dissolve gelatin in boiling water.
+Stir in cold water; refrigerate until partially set.
+Pour carefully over filling.
+Refrigerate, covered, until firm, 4-6 hours.

 "This recipe is very east to lighten up.
 I used fat free cream cheese and sugar free Jello.
 I didn't cut the butter in half this time but next time I will.
 Very tasty and good for a diabetic."